CSpanias/cspanias.github.io/_posts/2024-01-10-HTB - Wifinetic.md

 wlan0     No scan results
 ```

-We can see the BSSID number on the `wlan1` interface: `02:00:00:00:00:00`.
+We can see the BSSID number on the `wlan1` interface with the value of `02:00:00:00:00:00`.
 We are now ready to attack WPS with `reaver`:

 ```bash
 netadmin@wifinetic:~$ reaver -i mon0 -b 02:00:00:00:00:00